 Child Care Info:

 Babies are welcome in our service if you want to keep your little ones with you.
 We do have a nursery, which provides safe and friendly childcare throughout our service for those under the age of 3.
 Should your child need you during the service the registration number for your child will appear on the overhead screen in the sanctuary.
-Please attend to your child at that time, they either need a diaper change or a hug from their parents.

 Nursing moms are free to do whatever makes them comfortable.
 We do provide a private room by the nursery for those that want to nurse in private.